GandalfTea/GO-Python/README.md

 #### Highlights :
  * Play a 2 player game of GO on a modern GUI.
- * Quick 'how to play' tutorial at the begining.
  * Save all moves of played game in external file.

 &nbsp;